harvard-lil/perma/developer.md

 We recommend addressing the email to user.raw_email rather than user.email (which is downcased), just in case.

 On the development server, emails are dumped to the standard out courtesy of EMAIL_BACKEND in settings_dev.py.

+### Error reporting and personal data

+Perma runs two Sentry SDKs — the Python SDK for Django and Celery, initialized in `perma/settings/utils/post_processing.py`, and `@sentry/browser` for the front end, initialized at the top of `static/js/global.js`. **Neither is configured to send personally identifying data, and that is deliberate.
+Prefer privacy over diagnostic richness when the two conflict.**

+On the Python side this is explicit: `sentry_sdk.init()` is passed `send_default_pii=settings['SENTRY_SEND_DEFAULT_PII']`, and `SENTRY_SEND_DEFAULT_PII` defaults to `False` in `settings_common.py`.
+With it off, Sentry does not attach the authenticated user or the request's client IP to an event.

+On the browser side the equivalent option, `sendDefaultPii`, is **deliberately not set at all**.
+Two consequences are worth knowing before you change that `Sentry.init` call:

+- From `@sentry/browser` v9 onward, leaving `sendDefaultPii` unset also stops Sentry's *backend* from inferring the reporter's IP address from the incoming request.
+Earlier majors inferred it by default.
+We are on v10, so this is in
+  effect: front-end error reports no longer carry IP addresses, where under the v7 SDK they did.
+That is a change we want, not a regression to work around — setting `sendDefaultPii: true` to restore the old inference would be a privacy decision, and the project's answer to it is no.
+- `SENTRY_SEND_DEFAULT_PII` is **not** in `TEMPLATE_VISIBLE_SETTINGS`, so it
+  never reaches the browser through `js_config.html`.
+Wiring the front end to a PII flag would mean widening that allow-list on purpose — a deliberate act, not something that can happen by accident while editing front-end code.

+If you have a diagnostic problem that seems to need PII, raise it rather than flipping the flag: the usual answer is more context on the event (a release tag, a route name, an anonymous identifier) rather than the user's identity or address.

 ### Asset pipeline